charlietriplett/OpenA11yEngineer/_checklist-web/snackbar-toast.md

   space: |
     Any buttons inside are activated
   enter: |
-    Any links inside are activated
+    Any links or buttons inside are activated

 mobile:
   swipe: |